 Are you unable to be a Therapeutic Foster Caregiver but still interested in helping children in our program?

 McMan South also needs youth and adults with lived experience in foster care, as well as cultural knowledge keepers, community members, an/or Elders to be a part of the program’s Advisory Circles.

 MAKE A DIFFERENCE

-Individuals/Co-applicants who are at least 18-years old
+Single or couple applicants who are at least 18 years old

 Valued member of the Therapeutic Team